opalmedapps/docs/docs/development/setup.md

 Follow the instructions outlined in the [Legacy OpalAdmin README](https://github.com/opalmedapps/opal-admin-legacy/blob/main/README.md) to set it up.

-Once it is running you can log in with the user `admin` and the password you set above when [setting up the backend](#set-up-opaladmin).
+Once it is running you can log in with the user `admin` and the password you set above when [setting up OpalAdmin](#set-up-opaladmin).

 ### Set up the mobile app